will-lancer/handouts/README.md

-# handouts
+# Handouts
-Handouts for the homies
+Handouts for the homies.